AUEB-BALab/web/README.md

   using [this template](https://raw.githubusercontent.com/AUEB-BALab/web/master/doc/templates/project-example.md).
 * To add new software, add a file under `content/software`, using [this template](https://raw.githubusercontent.com/AUEB-BALab/web/master/doc/templates/software-example.md).
+* To add a new email recipient add the name in the file `content/mail-extra`.
 * To update a static page (ex.
 PhD Student Achievements), go to `pages`, follow the existing structure and use class="img-responsive" for images.
 * To modify an existing page, edit the corresponding file.